lindaprotocol/documentation-en/docs/api/http.md

 - `bytecode`: The bytecode of the contract, must be in HexString format.
 - `parameter`: The parameter list for the constructor needs to be ABI encoded and then converted to HexString format.
 If the constructor has no parameters, this parameter can be omitted.
 - `consume_user_resource_percent`: The percentage of resources used by users calling this contract, an integer between.
 If 0, users will not consume resources.
 If the developer's resources are exhausted, then user resources will be fully consumed.
-- `fee_limit`：Maximum sun to be consumed (1 TRX = 1,000,000 sun).
+- `fee_limit`：Maximum sun to be consumed (1 LIND = 1,000,000 sun).
-- `call_value`: The amount of sun (1 TRX = 1,000,000 sun) to transfer to the contract during this call.
+- `call_value`: The amount of sun (1 LIND = 1,000,000 sun) to transfer to the contract during this call.
 - `owner_address`: The account address initiating the `deploycontract`, defaults to HexString format.
 name: The contract name.
 - `name`: The contract name.
 - `origin_energy_limit`: The maximum energy that the creator is willing to consume for themselves during a single contract execution or creation, an integer greater than 0.
-- `call_token_value`: The amount of TRC-10 tokens to transfer to the contract during this call.
+- `call_token_value`: The amount of LRC-10 tokens to transfer to the contract during this call.
 If `token_id` is not set, this should be `0` or not set.
-- `token_id`: The ID of the TRC-10 token to transfer to the contract during this call.
+- `token_id`: The ID of the LRC-10 token to transfer to the contract during this call.
 If none, do not set.
 - `Permission_id` (optional): Specifies the ID of the Account Management Permission used to sign the transaction.
 - `visible`: sets the address format. `true` for Base58Check, `false` or omitted for HexString.